bxdoan/bxdoan/README.md

 <div align="center">

-> The most difficult thing is the decision to act, the rest is merely tenacity.
+> I didn’t fail the test.
+I just found 100 ways to do it wrong.

-> — Amelia Earhart —
+> — Benjamin Franklin —

 </div>